LeonimusTTV/SpotiCraft/README.md

 - Add and remove from playlist - TODO
 - UI in general -WIP
 - Improvement - WIP

+## FAQ

+### Minecraft keep crashing after updating the mod

+If that happen to you, before making an issue, try to delete the "spoticraft" folder in the Minecraft folder (where the mods folder is)\
+If Minecraft keep crashing, try to only have this mod in your mods' folder\
+If Minecraft still crash, make an issue and don't forget your log file

 ## Version List
 Once the mod is in a *finish* state in 1.21.4, it'll be ported from 1.21.4 to 1.19, version before 1.19 will not be supported, at least for now.